 3. Making a complaint

-3.2 Regardless of how the complaint is made you will be provided with written acknowledgement of the complaint within 5 working days of receipt by the Commissioners office.
+3.3 Regardless of how the complaint is made you will be provided with written acknowledgment of the complaint within 5 working days of receipt by the Commissioner’s office.

 4. How the complaint will be investigated

-4.4 We would normally expect to complete any investigations and to provide a full response in writing within 28 days of your complaint being acknowledged.
+4.4 The Office of the Police, Fire and Crime Commissioner would normally expect to complete any investigations and to provide a full response in writing within 28 working days of your complaint being acknowledged.
 However, where this timescale is not practicable, you will be contacted in writing advising why and when we anticipate being able to provide you with a full response.
-If the complaint takes longer to resolve then you will be updated on progress at least every 28 days.
+If the complaint takes longer to resolve, then you will be updated on progress at least every 28 days.